Henwa85/pdsnd_github/README.md

 ### Credits
 I was most inspired by the main course lecturer's enthusiasm and style!

+### Important Notes
+The python file contained within this project will not work in isolation as it requires 3 carefully formatted data files, as used in assignment 2 of this course.
+Please refer to that assignment for those data files.

 ### Documentation Update 1
 Description: Improved 'get_filters' function Description Date 28 April 2021 ~2:57PM AEST